 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification, the grapes used to produce Bordeaux wine and even vintage summaries, covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide

 Wines with Bordeaux Superieur on the label are viewed as classification as well as an appellation.
-Bordeaux Superieur is a designation granted to chateaux that can be located in specific appellations.
-Wines classed as Bordeaux Superieur can come from a number of different appellations.
-While the estate could have the right to be listed as part of that specific appellation, most of the time, but not always, the designation of Bordeaux Superieur is used to signify wines of lesser quality than many appellation wines.
+Bordeaux Superieur is a designation granted to chateaux that can be located in specific appellations and have their wine classed as Bordeaux.
+While an estate could have the right to be listed as part of a specific appellation, most of the time, but not always, the designation of Bordeaux Superieur is used to signify wines of better quality than many wines from lesser-known Bordeaux appellation.
 But that is not always the case.
 To be classed a Bordeaux Superieur wine, the product is required to age in oak barrels for a minimum or 12 months and usually have higher sugar levels and come from vineyards with lower yields than is commonly found in generic Bordeaux AOC wines.
 Bordeaux Superieur wines must reach at least 10% alcohol naturally, while generic Bordeaux must be at least 9.5% alcohol.
 Also, the vast majority of Bordeaux Superieur wines are estate bottled, which is not a requirement for generic Bordeaux.
 There is also a very small amount of sweet, white Bordeaux Superieur produced as well.
 Simply out, the easiest way to understand this class of wine is, these wines are considered better than generic Bordeaux AOC wine as they Superieur to generic Bordeaux wine.

 The surface area devoted to the production of wine with the Bordeaux Superieur designation is massive.
 The area that can produce Bordeaux Superieur includes about 56,000 hectares of vines to make wine from!
 As you would expect, there are a wide range of terroirs for this classification that range from gravel, clay, sand or limestone, or any combination.
 Bordeaux Superieur wines can be red, white or even, sweet, white Bordeaux Superieur wine.

 The wines covered in The Wine Cellar Insider listed as Bordeaux Superieur are often some of the best candidates in vintage after vintage for the best value Bordeaux wine of the year.
 Merlot and Cabernet Franc are the most important grape varieties in the production of wines classed as Bordeaux Superieur.
 However, producers also plant Cabernet Sauvignon, Malbec, Petit Verdot and Carmenere.
 As a matter of style, the Merlot dominated wines from Bordeaux Superieur are delicious to drink young, they are soft, round and easy to like.
 Chateau Reignac is one of the best and most consistent Bordeaux Superieur wines.

 White wines can also earn the classification of Bordeaux Superieur.
 White Bordeaux Superieur wines are produced from Sauvignon Blanc, Semillon, Muscadelle and Sauvignon Gris.
 In fact, the famous dry, white wine of Chateau d’Yquem, “Y” is classed as a Bordeaux Superieur.